gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 A few, like Swallow, I invited to sit with me in the courtyard at the back.
-Some years I filled it with lush green plants as to remind myself of the jungle of my lost youth.
+Some years I filled it with lush green plants as to remind myself of the jungle of my youth.
 Other years I took pity on my housekeeper and kept but a few cacti and potted shrubs.
 These were much easier to water, and did not drop sticky sap on the paving stones.

 That year, a wicker cage for exotic birds filled the center of the courtyard.
 The sadies and ao aos inside it were asleep with their heads tucked under their